-Delivery of Meals Make sure the site supervisor and designated site personnel know that meals must be delivered within one hour before each meal service if proper facilities do not exist on-site for storing the food.
-When Meals Are Served Sponsors are required to establish meal times for each site.
+Delivery of Meals

+Make sure the site supervisor and designated site personnel know that meals must be delivered within one hour before each meal service if proper facilities do not exist on-site for storing the food.

+Meals Service Times

+Sponsors are required to establish meal times for each site.
 Therefore, in addition to making sure that meals served meet the meal pattern requirements, you must ensure that the meals are served at the times approved by the State agency.

+Unitized Meals

-Unitized Meals All meals must be served as complete units.
-This means that every component of the meal must be served to the child at the same time (except at sites where "offer versus serve" or OVS is allowed, which is discussed in the next paragraph).
+All meals must be served as complete units, except at sites with Offer versus Serve (OVS).
+This means that every component of the meal must be served to the child at the same time (except at sites where OVS is allowed).
 Sometimes site workers might want to split up a meal between several children or serve an incomplete meal to a child.
 Except where OVS is allowed, the complete meal must be served to each child as a unit.
 The nutritional value of the meal depends on each child receiving all the components.
-Serving incomplete meals or serving components separately are serious violations .
+Serving incomplete meals or serving components separately are serious violations.
 Your sponsor cannot receive reimbursement for incomplete meals served to children.

-Meal Pattern Exceptions Substitutions or modifications to the meal patterns must be given to participants with disabilities who are unable to consume the regular program meals.
-These substitutions must be supported by a statement from a recognized medical authority that includes the required alternate foods and a statement identifying the disability.
+Meal Pattern Exceptions

+Substitutions or modifications to the meal patterns must be given to participants with disabilities who are unable to consume the regular program meals.
+These substitutions must be supported by a statement from a licensed physician or a licensed health care professional who is authorized to write medical prescriptions under State law.
+The medical statement must identify the disability, why the disability restricts the child's diet, the major life activity affected by the disability, the foods to be omitted and the foods that can be substituted.

 In some cases, sponsors may be approved to serve meals that meet the meal pattern requirements of other Child Nutrition Programs instead of the SFSP meal pattern requirements.
 Variations in the meal patterns may also be approved where there is evidence that the variations are nutritionally sound and are necessary to meet ethnic, religious, economic, or physical needs.

-Offer versus Serve (OVS) is a serving option for sponsors.
+Offer versus Serve (OVS)

+OVS is a serving option for sponsors.
 At OVS sites, a complete meal that meets the SFSP meal pattern requirements, as shown on page 14, must be offered to participants.
 However, participants may choose not to take one or more of the food items offered.

 Your sponsor will provide you with the appropriate requirements for the sites you are monitoring that have been granted any exception to the SFSP meal patterns.